mawinkler/playground-one/docs/scenarios/bigdata/splunk-integrate-vision-one-custom-rules.md

 Leave all the rest as default and click `[Save]`.

-Back at the Input Settings, move the newly created index to the right box by clicking on it.
+Back at the Input Settings, move the newly created index to the right by clicking on it.

 ![alt text](images/splunk-app-v1cs-custom-07.png "Splunk")